 The curriculum is constantly evolving to cope-up with new technologies and rapidly developing modules.
-The first curriculum was designed in 1991 and updated many times, and the latest will be applied in the year 2007-2008 (after being approved by the Deans' Council).
+The first curriculum was designed in 1991 and updated many times, and the latest was approved by the Deans' Council in the year 2008.
 This development is through regular internal monitoring and reviews, and to recent local developments in teaching and learning.